Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Simulation

 Next, we simulate from ARMA and invertible MA processes.
 Table \ref{ARMA1} and Table \ref{ARMA2} contain the results.
 ARMA (Case 2): \begin{itemize} \item[1:] $X_t-X_{t-1}+0.25X_{t-2}=\xi_t+0.8\xi_{t-1}$, $1\leq t\leq 500$, \item[2:] $X_t-0.5X_{t-1}=\xi_t$, $501\leq t\leq 1100$, \item[3:] $X_t-1.7X_{t-1}+0.9X_{t-2}-0.168X_{t-3}=\xi_t-1.6\xi_{t-1}+0.79\xi_{t-2}-0.12\xi_{t-3}$, $1101\leq t\leq 1800$. \end{itemize} Invertible MA (Case 3): \begin{itemize} \item[1:] $X_t=(3+B)(2-B)\xi_t$, $1\leq t\leq 500$, \item[2:] $X_t=(3-B)(2-B)\xi_t$, $501\leq t\leq 1100$, \item[3:] $X_t=(3+B)(2-B)\xi_t$, $1101\leq t\leq 1800$. \end{itemize}

 We expect that AutoPARM still works since it is well known that ARMA and invertible MA processes can be approximated by causal AR processes.
 We see that under ARMA setting, the performance of NSCD is comparable to AutoPARM, while AutoPARM performs better under MA settings.
 Both NSCD and AutoPARM perform better than WBS and BS.
+MuBred gives a slightly worse performance since periodogram is not consistent.
 NMCD fails in both cases as it does in the previous section.
 The number of change points is overestimated by NMCD again, which is 3.005 and 3.00, respectively.